 The top address byte is driven onto the VME backplane for A24-A31, but the A2087A implements only twenty-four bit addressing on the VME backplane, so only the A8-A15 and A16-A23 base address bytes play a part in selecting a LWDAQ controller card.
 These cards will be configures with base addresses of the form 00xxxx00.
 If they have a !LADDR switch (long addressing), it must unasserted to select A24 addressing instead of A32.
 When the top three bytes of the base address are zero, the A2087A provides a hardware ID, hardware version, and firmware version in response do byte_read instructions.
 A stream_read from the RAM portal will produce an incrementing value 0-255, which will provide a gray-scale image for test software.

-Internal to the A2087A is the VME Controller Address Map, which is the means by which the RCM6700 implements VME access cycles.
+Internal to the A2087A is the VME Controller Address Map by which the RCM6700 implements VME access cycles.
 The VME Controller Address Map appears in the external input-output address space of the RCM6700, and so may be accessed directly by the micrprocessor.

 |Address (Hex)||Address (Decimal)||Contents||Read-